 247 Marist Hall

-Dr. Young is currently completing a book entitled Mexican Exodus: Migration, Religion, and the Long Legacy of Mexico's Cristero War (under contract with Oxford University Press).
+Dr. Young is currently on leave as a Kluge Fellow at the Library of Congress.
+While there, she is completing a book entitled Mexican Exodus: Emigrants, Refugees, and Exiles of the Cristero War (Oxford University Press, forthcoming August 2015).
 The book examines the network of religious exiles, political refugees, and labor emigrants who supported the Catholic Church during Mexico’s Cristero war and, more generally, the ways that religion and religious conflicts can shape transnational diasporic identities among migrants.
 Her research and teaching interests include Mexican and Latin American history since the 16th century, the history of Mexican migration to the United States since the mid 1800s, global migrations, religion, and diaspora.
 Dr. Young is also a fellow at the Institute for Policy Research and Catholic Studies.

 "The Calles Government and Catholic Dissidents: Mexico's Transnational Projects of Repression, 1926-1929," The Americas 70:1, July 2013.